johneastman/IoT-Pet-Feeder/README.md

 ![Sensor](https://github.com/johneastman/IoT-Pet-Feeder/blob/master/images/proximity_sensor.jpg)

 ## Discussion
-A feature we wanted to add was having the number of times the pet had been fed reset every day.
+If we were to keep working on this project, we would have implemented a feature that would reset the number of times the pet has been fed every day.
 On the settings view, the textfield labeled "Feedings Per Day" implies that this feature is implemented, but due to time constraints, we were unable to implement this feature.

 ## License
 This project is licensed under the [MIT License](https://github.com/johneastman/IoT-Pet-Feeder/blob/master/LICENSE).